26 Types of Moths in Washington State

 This species can be found in the spring and summer, usually around wooded areas or in gardens with flowering plants.
 Its larvae feed on various plant materials, including grasses, trees, and shrubs.

-The Gray Scoopwing Moth is an important part of Washington state’s ecosystem as it helps pollinate flowers and other plants and provides food for other animals.
+The Gray Scoopwing Moth is an important part of Washington state’s ecosystem.
+It helps pollinate flowers and other plants and provides food for other animals.

 The adult Gray Scoopwing Moth has a unique way of flying; it flutters up and down like a butterfly, but its wings remain relatively still.

-This behavior is useful for the moth, allowing it to locate nectar and other food sources without having to land.
+This behavior is useful for the moth, as it allows it to locate nectar and other food sources without having to land.

 This species is also attracted to light at night, making it easier to find during their active hours.